 Through its Yellow Card Scheme the MHRA monitors the safety of the medicines and vaccines on the market.
 Whenever there is a suspicion that a medicine - or combination of medicines - has caused a side effect, the MHRA asks patients and healthcare professionals to complete a Yellow Card.

 These reports are then evaluated alongside other information such as clinical trial data, medical literature or data from international medicines regulators, to identify previously unrecognised side effects.

 If a new side effect is identified, information is carefully considered in the context of the overall side effect profile for the medicine, and how the side effect profile compares with other medicines used to treat the same condition.

 The MHRA takes action, whenever necessary, to ensure that medicines are used in a way that minimizes risk, while maximising patient benefit.

 In assessing the safety of medicines, the MHRA is advised by the Commission on Human Medicines (CHM), which is the Government’s independent scientific advisory body on medicines safety.
 The CHM is made up of experts from a range of health professionals and includes lay representatives.

-The more common scenario is that newly identified safety issues help us, working with regulatory agencies, to better understand who should or should not take the medicine, or how to update dosing recommendations.
+Newly identified safety issues help us, working with regulatory agencies, to better understand who should or should not take the medicine, or how to update dosing recommendations.